shredthaGNAR/list-of-my-starred-repos/README.md

 * [lkrjangid1/Awesome-Warez](https://github.com/lkrjangid1/Awesome-Warez): All your base are belong to us!
 * [nicolesaidy/awesome-web-design](https://github.com/nicolesaidy/awesome-web-design): 🎨 A curated list of awesome resources for digital designers.
 * [nuhmanpk/Awesome-Web-Hosting](https://github.com/nuhmanpk/Awesome-Web-Hosting): A curated list of free hosting providers for developers to deploy and manage web projects effortlessly.
 These platforms offer various features, including serverless functions, Git integration, unlimited bandwidth, and more.
+* [lorien/awesome-web-scraping](https://github.com/lorien/awesome-web-scraping): List of libraries, tools and APIs for web scraping and data processing.
 * [fregante/Awesome-WebExtensions](https://github.com/fregante/Awesome-WebExtensions): A curated list of awesome resources for WebExtensions development.
 * [miziomon/awesome-wordpress](https://github.com/miziomon/awesome-wordpress): A curated list of amazingly awesome WordPress resources, themes, plugins and shiny things.
 Inspired by awesome-php.
 * [unixorn/awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins): A collection of ZSH frameworks, plugins, themes and tutorials.